Siege of Diaoyucheng: Offensive by Möngke

 The long-term standoff between Song and Mongols lasted till 1258.
-After receiving the news of Hulagu reporting the demise of Baghdad and its Khalifa, Möngke Khan decided to break the standoff by leading a large army into Sichuan himself.
+After receiving the news of Hulagu reporting the demise of Baghdad and its caliph, Möngke Khan decided to break the standoff by leading a large army into Sichuan himself.
 He also ordered his younger brother Kublai to march towards Hangzhou, the capital of Song.
 The offensive consisted of three waves of armies.
 Möngke led his troop across Dasan Pass and entered the city of Hanzhong while the other two waves of advancing forces made their way to Micang pass and Mianzhou.

 The resistance of the Song army in Sichuan was ineffective.
 By the spring of 1259, Möngke reached the city of Hechuan.
 In order to take Hechuan, the Mongols had to capture Diaoyu Castle.

 Siege of Diaoyu Castle

 Möngke's siege of Diaoyu Castle began sometime between 24 February and 25 March 1259.
 The siege lasted for approximately five months.

 The commander of the Song forces in the castle was Wang Jian.
 Möngke sent his general Wang Dechen as the vanguard of the Mongol army.
 The Mongols initially tried to break the castle's gates.
 When this strategy was proven ineffective, they started night raids on the outer part of the castle on minor defensive structures.
 Although these raids surprised the Song army at first, the Mongols were not able to break into the castle.
 During these attempts, Wang Dechen was killed by a Song mangonel.

 In the seventh month of the first year of Kaiqing, Möngke was giving up the original plan of capturing the castle and instead, to dispatch his remaining forces to attack Chongqing, however, Diaoyu Fortress would soon prove to be his place of demise, as Möngke died during the siege.
 Sources differ on how Möngke actually died—Chinese sources claim that Möngke was mortally injured by artillery fire from either a shell or stone projectile from a cannon shot or trebuchet, or a bolt from a crossbow arrow (this claim is corroborated by the writings of the Syriac monk Bar Hebraeus), while Persian sources suggest that Möngke died from infectious diseases like dysentery or cholera (Chinese sources confirm the existence of an outbreak during the siege).

 After receiving the news that his brother died, Kublai decided to withdraw his troops.
 He threatened the Song that he would attack Lin'an, the capital of Song, to deter any possible retaliation by the Song armies.
 His strategy proved effective.
 The prime minister of Song Jia Sidao soon sent his ambassador to negotiate a peace treaty.

 Diaoyu Castle remained in the hands of Song armies.
 Mongols under Kublai tried to take it in 1263 but failed again.
 In the following decade, the Mongols routinely returned to the castle every autumn.
 In 1279, the garrison of Diaoyu Castle surrendered to the Mongols two months before the end of the Song dynasty; the commanders committed suicide rather than swearing fealty to the Mongols.